systemslab/popper-paper/main.md

   when
     workload=* and machine=*
   expect
-    sublinear(time)
+    sublinear(nodes,time)
 ```

 The above expresses our expectation of GassyFS performing sublinearly
-with the number of nodes.
+with respect to the number of nodes.

 # Discussion